Jmipar-k/lora-dinov2/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=0 python main.py --dataset custom --custom_dataset_path "path to the root directory of your custom dataset" --lora_weights "path to the trained lora weights"--use_lora --size base --img_dim 490 490 --epochs 50 --batch_size 16 -r 3
 ```
+This will print the accuracy of each class sequentially, then print the total accuracy at last.

 ## References
 This code was heavily based on https://github.com/RobvanGastel/dinov2-finetune .